gemnasium/gemnasium-gem/README.md

 Install command supports 2 options : `--rake` and `--git` to respectively install the gemnasium [rake task](#2-via-the-rake-task) and a [post-commit git hook](#3-via-the-post-commit-git-hook).

 `gemnasium install` will add the config/gemnasium.yml file to your .gitignore so your private API key won't be committed.
-If you use another versionning system, please remember to ignore this file, especially for public project.
+If you use another versionning system, please remember to ignore this file.

 __Warning: your api key is dedicated to your own user account and must not be published!__